 Since we know scientifically that something is being profoundly altered within the body as we map the brain, it will come as no surprise that those who meditate report observing or experiencing certain things they feel to be unusual.

 Some say their head feels cooler, lighter.
 Others report that their body feels as though it’s floating.
 Many people feel energized, and/or as if their breathing is more effortless and fills their lungs and body with enriching oxygen.

 Some report headaches after meditation, or too much meditation.
-Some report meditating with a hat or other head covering like a bandana or shawl can help.
+Some reports show that meditating with a hat or other head covering as a bandana or shawl can help.
 Others report a sore back or stiffness.
 It will depend on how you sit, and for how long.
 Generally speaking, stretching a little bit and keeping warm, but not too hot, can eliminate these issues.
 A shawl, light-weight jacket, or blanket can help.

-Some scientific benefits of meditation studies have reported a change of perspective, such as viewing themselves as if they were outside of their body.
-Others have seen flashing lights, colors or patterns.
+Some scientific benefits of meditation studies have reported a change of perspective, such as viewing themselves as if they were outside of their bodies.
+Others have seen flashing lights, colors, or patterns.
 Some people have reported sudden recollections from their past, or even from past lives.

 Hindus and Buddhists believe in reincarnation, that is, that what they term your continually residing mind moves from body to body as we would move from house to house.

 When you die, your root mind, as it is called, transfers to another living being at the moment of conception.
 If we are lucky, we get precious human life.
 If we are unlucky, we might end up in the animal realm as a pig or cow, destined for only a short, brutish life before death and rebirth all over again.